Accommodation in the beautiful, historic and vibrant university city of Bath

 The Quasar Building offers a selection of contemporary furnished apartments for students in the heart of the city of Bath.
 Located close to all the amenities of the city, including the train and bus hub, the flats are a 17-minute walk from Norland’s main teaching campus at Oldfield Park.

 47 bedrooms, all ensuite, are exclusively available for Norland students.
-The accommodation is organised into apartments, with 2 or 5 ensuite bedrooms sharing a living room and kitchen space in each one.
+The accommodation is organised into apartments, with two or five ensuite bedrooms sharing a living room and kitchen space in each one.

 All apartments come with a flat-screen TV and integrated appliances, including a dishwasher, in the shared living space.
 The apartments include access to a purpose-built laundry room, bike store, storage facilities and a security entry system.

-Rents are from £736 to £816 per room per month, including internet but excluding all other bills, in 2025/26.
+Rents in 2025/26 are from £736 to £816 per room per month, including internet but excluding all other bills.
 A deposit of one full month’s rent will be required and rent will then be invoiced monthly in advance.

 Accommodation contracts are between you and Norland.
 The rental contract is for 51 weeks, from 1 September until mid-August.
 The rent for first-year accommodation is in the table below.